-For the Preliminary HSC course at St Columba's students must select a minimum of 12 units and no more than 13 units.
+For the Preliminary HSC course at St Columba's students must select 12 units.

-For the Higher School Certificate course at St Columba's students will carry a minimum of 10 units and no more than 12 units.
+For the Higher School Certificate course at St Columba's students will carry a minimum of 10 units and no more than 11 units.

 RELIGIOUS EDUCATION - Leader of Learning: Mr Mark Sattler/ Mr Bruno Pahlke